pipilacha/vote-app/README.md

 ### CI
-CI is handled by Jenkins Pipelines
+CI is handled by Jenkins Pipelines.
+Main and develop are protected and Jenkins Pipeline must succeed before merging.

 ### Environment variables
 List on env variables used in code (NAME,default value):